 Being in Hallstatt is like being in a magical land of a fairytale.
-Everything is perfect from the light dancing across the water, to the perfect coloured homes.
+Everything is perfect from the light dancing across the water to the perfect coloured homes.
 Hallstatt is accessible from Salzburg and Vienna as a day trip via train and a small ferry ride.
 The train from Salzburg to Hallstatt was just the beginning of this perfect day.
-As I took an early train from Salzburg, the morning fog was still quiet heavy, combine that with the Austria countryside and you have one beautiful train ride!
+As I took an early train from Salzburg, the morning fog was still quite heavy, combine that with the Austria countryside and you have one beautiful train ride!
 Two trains and a ferry later I was dwarfed by magnificent mountains.

 Hallstatt is a UNESCO World Heritage Site and has a long and prosperous history thanks to Hallstatt’s salt mines.
 The Hallstatt salt mines are some of the oldest in the world.
 I decided against visiting the mines, preferring to spend the day enjoying the views.

 I did stop by the Hallstatt Heritage Museum to learn more about Hallstatt’s long history through a series of artefacts, models and multimedia presentations.
 Many interesting archaeological excavations have been made in the area, revealing the long and rich cultural history of the region.

 Hallstatt offers a beautiful hikes and lake activities for those who want to explore the natural landscape.
 I did a small hike (I wasn’t dressed properly to hike all the way up).
 However, even just a small hike rewards you spectacular views!
 It is a beautiful area to explore, make sure you sit by the lake and have some strudel and tea 🙂

 I hope to return to Hallstatt soon, in the winter and see this magical town covered in snow!